ashenBlade/postgres-dev-helper/README.md

 ## Release Notes

+## 1.11.2

+Fix invalid attribute rendering if it does not have `alias` member set.

 ## 1.11.1

 Search `context` or `cxt` variable in walkers/mutators to find `rtable` and render attributes in `Expr` variables.